g-uva/JupyterK8sMonitor/README.md

 2. *Run your workflow.*
 3. Export CSV metrics (and download them).

+> This configuration is to be used with [EcoJupyter](https://github.com/g-uva/EcoJupyter).

 #### 1. Install and run Scaphandre, Prometheus, and Grafana.
 To install Scaphandre and Prometheus, you just need to copy and run this command on your notebook terminal.
 **Please note that this process takes a while, as we're installing both Scaphandre and Prometheus services.**